nttgin/BGPalerter/README.md

 Possible connectors are:

-* connectorRIS, for real-time data from RIPE RIS (https://ris-live.ripe.net/)
+* _connectorRIS_, for real-time data from RIPE RIS (https://ris-live.ripe.net/)

-* connectorTest, for testing purposes, it provokes all types of alerting
+* _connectorTest_, for testing purposes, it provokes all types of alerting

 ##### monitors

 Possible monitors are:

-* monitorHijack, for monitoring hijacks
+* _monitorHijack_, for monitoring hijacks

-* monitorVisibility, for monitoring prefixes visibility (you will get notified when withdrawals make monitored routes disappear).
+* _monitorVisibility_, for monitoring prefixes visibility (you will get notified when withdrawals make monitored routes disappear).
 A threshold can be specified in config.yml to trigger an alert only if the issue is visible from a certain amount of peers.

-* monitorNewPrefix, for monitoring if new more specifics (of the monitored prefixes) start to be announced
+* _monitorNewPrefix_, for monitoring if new more specifics (of the monitored prefixes) start to be announced

 ##### reports

 Possible reports are:

-* reportEmail, to send alerts by email.
+* _reportEmail_, to send alerts by email.
 Smtp configurations are in config.yml

-* reportFile, to log the alerts in files.
+* _reportFile_, to log the alerts in files.
 File directory, format, and log rotation configurations are in config.yml

-* reportSlack, to send alerts in Slack.
+* _reportSlack_, to send alerts in Slack.
 Hook url is configurable in config.yml

-## For Developers
+## More information for developers

 To start develop:

 1. git clone this repo

+2. install Node.js (version >= 10.16) and npm ([installing node and npm](https://nodejs.org/en/download/))

-2. execute `yarn` to install all dependencies (<a href="https://yarnpkg.com/lang/en/docs/install">Installing Yarn</a>)
+3. execute `npm install` or `yarn` to install all dependencies ([installing yarn](https://yarnpkg.com/lang/en/docs/install))

-3. run `npm run-script watch-and-serve` to run the application.
+4. run `npm run watch-and-serve` to run the application.
 At every file change it will self-reload.

-### npm commands
+### All npm commands

-* `npm run-script watch-and-serve` to run the application from source code and monitor for file changes
+* `npm run watch-and-serve` to run the application from source code and monitor for file changes

-* `npm run-script serve` to run the application from the source
+* `npm run serve` to run the application from the source

-* `npm run-script test` to run the tests
+* `npm run test` to run the tests

-* `npm run-script build` to compile and buil native applications
+* `npm run build` to compile and build OS native applications

 ### Composition

 You can compose the tool with 3 main components: connectors, monitors, and reports.
 All connectors must extend the class Connector.
 Monitors extend the class Monitor.
 Reports extend the class Report.
 From the super class they will inherit various generic methods while some specific for the particular component have to be implemented.
-Reports don't receive only alerts but also the data that provoked such alerts.
+Reports don't receive only alerts but also the data that provoked such alerts (so you can store the data and replay the accident later).

-In config.yml, for each collection of components:
+In `config.yml`, for each collection of components:

-* file - refers to the file name which contains the class
+* `file` - refers to the file name which contains the class

-* channels - refer to what channel(s) will be used to send/receive messages
+* `channels` - refer to what channel(s) will be used to send or receive messages

-* params - whatever param it may be needed to the component at creation time
+* `params` - whatever parameters it may be needed to the component at creation time